Kingxukai/linux/Documentation/driver-api/media/drivers/pxa_camera.rst

 c) DMA hot chaining timeslice issue

-As DMA chaining is done while DMA _is_ running, the linking may be done while the DMA jumps from one Videobuffer to another.
-On the schema, that would be a problem if the following sequence is encountered :
+As DMA chaining is done while DMA _is_ running, the woke linking may be done while the woke DMA jumps from one Videobuffer to another.
+On the woke schema, that would be a problem if the woke following sequence is encountered :

 - DMA chain is Videobuffer1 + Videobuffer2
 - pxa_videobuf_queue() is called to queue Videobuffer3